americo/report-template/report.md

-# Naive Receiver
+# Truster

-Naive Receiver is a [damnn vulnerable defi challenge](https://www.damnvulnerabledefi.xyz/challenges/1.html), There's a lending pool offering quite expensive flash loans of Ether, which has 1000 ETH in balance.
+Truster is a [damnn vulnerable defi challenge](https://www.damnvulnerabledefi.xyz/challenges/3.html), a new pool has launched that is offering flash loans of DVT tokens for free.

 # Introduction

 <!-- TODO  -->
-Unstoppable offers quite expensive flash loans of ETH.
+Unstoppable offers flash loans of DVT tokens for free, currently the pool has 1 milion DVT tokens in balance.

 The focus of the security review was on the following: